Laws, Regulations, and Annotations

 (11) "Mobile Telephony Service" or "MTS" has the same meaning as defined in section 224.4 of the Public Utilities Code.

-(16) "Prepaid Mobile Telephony Services" or "Prepaid MTS" means the right to utilize and/or access mobile telecommunications services or information services, including the download of digital products delivered electronically, content, and ancillary services, or both telecommunications services and information services, that must be purchased in advance of usage in predetermined units or dollars and are utilized by means of a mobile device.
+(18) "Prepaid Mobile Telephony Services" or "Prepaid MTS" means the right to utilize a mobile device for mobile telecommunications services or information services, including the download of digital products delivered electronically, content, and ancillary services, or both telecommunications services and information services, that must be purchased in advance of usage in predetermined units or dollars.

 For these purposes, "telecommunications service" and "information service" have the same meanings as defined in section 153 of title 47 of the United States Code.

-(24) "Sale" means any transfer of title, possession, exchange, or barter, conditional or otherwise of prepaid MTS for a consideration, including such a transfer of a mobile telephone service communication device (commonly termed a cell phone) when sold with prepaid MTS for a single, nonitemized price, and for other than a minimal amount of prepaid MTS.
+(24) "Sale" means any transfer of title, possession, exchange, or barter, conditional or otherwise of prepaid MTS for a consideration, including such a transfer of a mobile telephone service communication device when sold with prepaid MTS for a single, nonitemized price, and for other than a minimal amount of prepaid MTS.

-(25) "Seller" means a person that sells prepaid MTS to a person in a retail transaction.
+(25) "Seller" means a person, including a direct seller, that sells prepaid MTS to a person in a retail transaction.

 (b) Registration.

-(c) Payment of Prepaid MTS Surcharge and Local Charges by Purchasers.
-Every consumer of prepaid MTS in this state is liable for the prepaid MTS surcharge and any local charges until those amounts are paid to the Department, unless a receipt, as provided by subdivision (d), is obtained from a registered seller.
+(c) Payment of Local Charges by Purchasers.
+Every consumer of prepaid MTS in this state is liable for any local charges subject to collection under this chapter until those amounts are paid to the Department, unless a receipt, as provided by subdivision (d), is obtained from a registered seller.

 (d) Receipts.
-Each seller required to collect the prepaid MTS surcharge and local charges from a prepaid consumer must give a receipt to each prepaid consumer at the time of the retail transaction with a separate statement of the combined prepaid MTS surcharge and local charges, even if the prepaid MTS is sold for a price that includes all applicable taxes and fees.
-For purposes of this subdivision, prepaid MTS are sold on a tax-included basis if the seller discloses to the consumer in the receipt that the price of the prepaid MTS includes applicable taxes and fees.
+Each seller required to collect local charges from a prepaid consumer under this chapter must give a receipt to each prepaid consumer at the time of the retail transaction with a separate statement of any local charges, even if the prepaid MTS is sold for a price that includes all applicable taxes and fees.
+For purposes of this subdivision, prepaid MTS is sold on a tax-included basis if the seller discloses to the consumer in the receipt that the price of the prepaid MTS includes applicable taxes and fees.

-For the purposes of this regulation, a receipt need not be in any particular form and may consist of an invoice, receipt, or other similar document provided to the prepaid consumer, or otherwise disclosed electronically to the prepaid consumer, but must show the following:
+For the purposes of this regulation, a receipt need not be in any particular form and may consist of an invoice, receipt, or other similar document provided to the prepaid consumer, but must show the following:

 (1) The name and place of business of the seller.

-(2) The date on which the service was sold.
+(2) The date on which the prepaid MTS was sold.

 (e) Payment and Returns.

 (1) Payment.
-Except as otherwise provided in subdivision (e)(4) and (e)(6), the prepaid MTS surcharge and local charges are due and payable to the Department quarterly on or before the last day of the next month following each calendar quarter.
+Except as otherwise provided in subdivision (e)(4) and (e)(6), the local charges subject to collection under this chapter are due and payable to the Department quarterly on or before the last day of the next month following each calendar quarter.

 (2) Returns.
-Notwithstanding Revenue and Taxation Code section 55040, and except as otherwise provided in subdivision (e)(6), every person liable for the prepaid MTS surcharge and local charges must file a return online with the Department through the Department's website quarterly, on or before the last day of the next month following each calendar quarter.
+Notwithstanding Revenue and Taxation Code section 55040, and except as otherwise provided in subdivision (e)(6), every person liable for local charges under this chapter must file a return with the Department through the Department's website quarterly, on or before the last day of the next month following each calendar quarter.

 (4) Seller Reimbursement Retention.
-A seller, that is not a direct seller, may deduct and retain a reimbursement amount equal to two percent of the amounts it collects from prepaid consumers for the prepaid MTS surcharge and local charges, on a pro rata basis, according to that portion of the revenues collected for each of the following:
+A seller, that is not a direct seller, may deduct and retain a reimbursement amount equal to two percent of the amounts it collects from prepaid consumers for local charges.

 Such reimbursement is to be taken on the return for the corresponding reporting period in which the sale of the prepaid MTS occurs.
 If a seller claims only some or none of the reimbursement amount during the corresponding reporting period in which the sale occurred, the seller is not allowed to claim a credit for the remaining unclaimed reimbursement on a subsequent return.
 Rather, the seller must file a claim for refund.

 (5) Electronic Funds Transfer.
-Notwithstanding Revenue and Taxation Code section 55050, any person required, or that elects, to remit its sales and use tax liabilities due by electronic funds transfer (pursuant to Revenue and Taxation Code section 6479.3), other than a direct seller, must also remit the prepaid MTS surcharge and local charges by electronic funds transfer.
+Notwithstanding Revenue and Taxation Code section 55050, any person required, or that elects, to remit its sales and use tax liabilities due by electronic funds transfer (pursuant to Revenue and Taxation Code section 6479.3), other than a direct seller, must also remit local charges by electronic funds transfer.

-For purposes of this section, "electronic funds transfer" shall have the same meaning as defined in California Code of Regulations, title 18, section 1707, Electronic Funds Transfer.
+For purposes of this section, "electronic funds transfer" shall have the same meaning as defined in Regulation 1707.

-(6) Direct sellers.
-A direct seller shall remit the prepaid MTS surcharge and local charges as follows:
+(6) Direct Sellers.
+A direct seller shall remit the 911 and 988 surcharges and local charges on retail transactions of prepaid MTS as follows:

-(C) Local charges, if applicable, shall be remitted to the local jurisdiction or local agency imposing the local charge, and not to the Department.
+(B) Local charges shall be remitted to the local jurisdiction or local agency imposing the local charge, and not to the Department.
 Remittance of the local charges shall be separately identified from any other local taxes or other charges that are remitted to the local jurisdiction or local entity imposing the local tax or other charge.

 (f) Records.
-A seller of prepaid MTS shall maintain and make available for examination on request by the Department or its authorized representatives, records in the manner set forth in California Code of Regulations, title 18, section 4901, Records.
+A seller of prepaid MTS shall maintain and make available records for examination on request by the Department or its authorized representatives in the manner set forth in Regulation 4901.

 (1) Point-of-Sale Transaction.
-A seller is not liable for any additional prepaid MTS surcharges or local charges, and is not required to refund any amounts collected from the prepaid consumer when all of the following apply:
+A seller is not liable for any additional local charges, and is not required to refund any amounts collected from the prepaid consumer when all of the following apply:

-(A) A seller relies in good faith on the information provided by the Department to match the location of the point-of-sale transaction to the applicable prepaid MTS surcharge and local charges, and
+(A) The seller relies in good faith on the information provided by the Department to match the location of the point-of-sale transaction to the applicable local charges, and

-(B) A seller collects such amounts from the prepaid consumer and remits such amounts to the Department.
+(B) The seller collects such amounts from the prepaid consumer and remits such amounts to the Department.

-(A) A seller relies in good faith with due diligence on credible information to match the five-digit postal zip code of the prepaid consumer's address to the applicable prepaid MTS surcharge and local charges, and
+(A) The seller relies in good faith with due diligence on credible information to match the five-digit postal zip code of the prepaid consumer's address to the applicable local charges, and

-(B) A seller collects such amounts from the prepaid consumer and remits such amounts to the Department.
+(B) The seller collects such amounts from the prepaid consumer and remits such amounts to the Department.

 The provisions of subdivision (g)(2) apply even if the five-digit postal zip code of the prepaid consumer's address corresponds to more than one local charge.

 (h) Innocent Spouse Relief.
-A spouse or registered domestic partner requesting relief from liability for any prepaid MTS surcharge or local charge, interest, and penalties shall be relieved from such liability where all the requirements set forth in California Code of Regulations, title 18, section 4903, Innocent Spouse or Registered Domestic Partner Relief from Liability, are met.
+A spouse or registered domestic partner requesting relief from liability for any local charge, interest, and penalties shall be relieved from such liability where all the requirements set forth in Regulation 35055 are met.

 (i) Local Charges.

-(1) Ordinances in Effect as of September 1, 2015.
-On and after January 1, 2016, a local charge imposed by a local agency on prepaid mobile telephony services shall be collected from the prepaid consumer by a seller at the same time and in the same manner as the prepaid MTS surcharge is collected under the Prepaid Mobile Telephony Services Surcharge Collection Act (commencing with Revenue and Taxation Code section 42001) provided that, on or before September 1, 2015, the local agency enters into a contract with the Department pursuant to Revenue and Taxation Code section 42101.5.
+(1) A local charge imposed by a local agency shall be collected from a prepaid consumer by a seller at the time prepaid MTS is sold in a retail transaction that occurs in the state, pursuant to the Local Prepaid MTS Collection Act (commencing with Revenue and Taxation code section 42100) and this chapter, if on or before September 1, 2015, the local agency entered into a contract with the Department pursuant to Revenue and Taxation Code section 42101.5.

-In the event a local agency or local jurisdiction does not enter into a contract with the Department by September 1, 2015, the local agency may enter into a contract with the Department, pursuant to Revenue and Taxation Code section 42101.5, on or before December 1, with collection of the local charge to commence April 1 of the next calendar year.
-Thereafter, all subsequently enacted local charges, increases to local charges, or other changes thereto, shall become operative pursuant to paragraphs (2), (3), (4) and (5) of this subdivision.
+In the event a local agency did not enter into a contract with the Department by September 1, 2015, the local agency may enter into a contract with the Department, pursuant to Revenue and Taxation Code section 42101.5, on or before December 1, with collection of its local charge to commence April 1 of the next calendar year.

 (2) New Local Charges.
 When a local agency or local jurisdiction adopts a new local charge, after September 1, 2015, the local agency shall enter into a contract with the Department, pursuant to Revenue and Taxation Code section 42101.5, on or before December 1, with collection of the local charge to commence April 1 of the next calendar year.

-(3) Increases In Local Charges.
-When a local agency or local jurisdiction increases an existing local charge, after September 1, 2015, the local agency shall provide the Department written notice of the increase, on or before December 1, with collection of the local charge to commence April 1 of the next calendar year.
+(3) Increases in Local Charges.
+When a local agency or local jurisdiction increases an existing local charge required to be collected under subdivision (i)(1) or (2), the local agency shall provide the Department written notice of the increase, on or before December 1, with collection of the increase in the local charge to commence April 1 of the next calendar year.

-(3) New Local Charges and Increases to Existing Local Charges.
-After September 1, 2015, the Department shall post on its website, for each local jurisdiction, the combined total of the rates of the prepaid MTS surcharge and the rate(s) of local charges, as calculated pursuant to Revenue and Taxation Code sections 42102 and 42102.5, that each local jurisdiction has adopted and provided written notice to the Department of, on or before December 1 of each year, as provided in subdivision (i).
-The Department shall post the combined total of the rates of the prepaid MTS surcharge and rate(s) of local charges on its website by March 1, of each year.
-The posted combined total of the rates of the prepaid MTS surcharge and rate(s) of local charges shall be the rate that applies to all retail transactions during the calendar year beginning April 1 following the posting, unless there is a later change in the combined rate.
+The Department shall post on its website, for each local jurisdiction, the combined total of the rate(s) of local charges, as calculated pursuant to Revenue and Taxation Code sections 42102 and 42102.5, that each local jurisdiction has adopted and provided written notice to the Department of, on or before December 1 of each year, as provided in subdivision (i).
+The Department shall post the combined total of the rates of local charges on its website by March 1, of each year.
+The posted rates of local charges shall be the rates that apply to all retail transactions during the calendar year beginning April 1 following the posting, unless there is a later change in a rate.

 History—Adopted October 25, 2016, effective January 11, 2017.